-Stretch and Challenge for High Ability Students at HTS
+Stretch & Challenge for High Achiever Students at HTS

 As a comprehensive school our mission at Holy Trinity is to educate all, by ensuring equality of opportunity and promoting success for every student.
 This is why we identify and target students who have specific needs; whether they have Special Educational Needs, Disabilities, are Pupil Premium or have learnt English as an Additional Language.

-Therefore, highly able students also need our special care and attention.
-Our aim is to ensure that all high ability students at Holy Trinity are given the encouragement, support and tools they need in order to meet their great potential.
+Therefore, high achiever students also need our special care and attention.
+Our aim is to ensure that all high achiever students at Holy Trinity are given the encouragement, support and tools they need in order to meet their great potential.

-We have taken a flexible and comprehensive approach to identifying High Achieving students, informed by government and Ofsted expectations, as well as what we feel works for our community at Holy Trinity.
-We seek to achieve this by having two key groups and criteria:
+We have taken a flexible and comprehensive approach to identifying High Achieving students, informed by government and Ofsted expectations, as well as what we feel works for our community at Holy Trinity:

-- - For Sixth form students, we identify them as High Achieving if they have an average of a GCSE grade B (or grade 6).
+- For Sixth form students, we identify them as High Achieving if they have an average of a GCSE grade 6 (or grade B).